In Vermont, A Town Is Divided Over Syrian Refugees

 Back in April, when Louras announced plans to bring in the refugee families, many were surprised.
 Rutland has never taken in refugees before.
 The mayor emphasized that helping Syrians was the right thing to do.
 But he also believes refugees can help solve a problem: Rutland's shrinking population.

-Lyle Jepson, executive director of the Rutland Economic Development Corporation, says the city's population is expected to decline by 10 percent to 16 percent by 2030.
+Lyle Jepson, executive director of the Rutland Economic Development Corp., says the city's population is expected to decline by 10 percent to 16 percent by 2030.
 Most of that drop will be among those younger than 50.

 "What that means is we're entering a crisis period," says Jepson.
 "We are retiring, we are living much longer and there are fewer people coming in to replace us."